openbmc/docs/maintainer-workflow.md

 (1) The semantics of accepting a patch depend on the sub-project contribution process.

-* Github pull requests - Merging the pull request.
+* GitHub pull requests - Merging the pull request.
 * Gerrit - +2.
 * email - Merging the patch.